fanglinnw/mpv_scripts/README.md

 **Usage**:
 - Press "q" to quit playback.
 You'll be asked if you want to delete the file.
-- Press "y" to delete, anything else to cancel.
+- Press "y" to delete, "n" to cancel.

 **Note**: File deletion is permanent.
 Make sure before confirming.